hannobraun/braun-embedded.com/content/workshop.md

 ## OpenOCD

-We still need another piece of software to run/debug applications on the target hardware.
-GDB doesn't know how to talk to the hardware directly, so we're going to need OpenOCD for that.
+GDB doesn't know how to talk to the hardware directly, so we need another piece of software to run/debug applications on the target hardware.
+We're going to use OpenOCD for that.

 OpenOCD is actively developed, but it looks like the project stopped doing releases.
 The latest release from the official website (0.10) is almost 3 years old and doesn't support our target hardware.